dcdpr/did-btc1/chapters/CRUD-Operations.md

 Service Endpoints and ::Beacons:: that support aggregation.

 The algorithm takes in an `intermediateDocument` struct, an OPTIONAL `version`, and an OPTIONAL `network`.
-The `intermediateDocument` SHOULD be a valid DID document except all places where the DID document requires the use of the identifier (e.g. the id field), this identifier SHOULD be the placeholder value `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+The `intermediateDocument` MUST be a valid DID document except all places where the DID document requires the use of the identifier (e.g. the id field), this identifier MUST be the placeholder value `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
 The DID document SHOULD include at least one verificationMethod and service of the type SingletonBeacon.